srsran/srsRAN_Project_docs/docs/source/user_manuals/source/grafana_gui.rst

 Navigating to http://localhost:3300/ in your preferred web browser will allow you to view the UI.

-You can then run srsRAN as normal.
+You can then run |project_name| as normal.
 As the UE(s) connect to the network you will begin to see an output for each.
 These figures and graphics will update automatically during runtime, showing plots for each
 UE on the network.

 -----